A Sunday at Central Park

 Central Park: 4km long, 800m wide

-In one afternoon, with good walking shoes, well motivated, you can walk all over Central Park: it's a huge rectangle of greenery stretching 4km long and 800m wide, in the heart of New York - or more exactly of Manhattan.
+In one afternoon, with good walking shoes, well motivated, you can go through the whole Central Park: it's a huge rectangle of greenery that stretches over 4km long and 800m wide, in the heart of New York - or more exactly of Manhattan.

 It's really gigantic, Central Park!!!